Bayer-Group/ol-kit/README.md

 Easy to use, open source React/Openlayers component toolkit.

 ## Getting Started
-It's easy to start building map apps with olKit.
+It's easy to start building map apps with ol-kit.
 For simple projects the following will get you started:
 ```javascript
 import React from 'react'
 import { Map, Popup, Controls, zoomToExtent } from '@bayer/ol-kit'